thomassuedbroecker/cloud-native-starter/workshop/06-java-development.md

 ## 3.1 **Class AuthorsApplication**

-Our web application does not implement any business or other logic, it simple need to on the server.
-The AuthorsApplication class extends the [javax.ws.rs.core.Application](https://www.ibm.com/support/knowledgecenter/en/SSEQTP_9.0.0/com.ibm.websphere.base.doc/ae/twbs_jaxrs_configjaxrs11method.html) class, which provides the classes from inside the **com.ibm.authors** package during the runtime.
-With **@ApplicationPath** from Microprofile the we define the base path of the application.
+Our web application does not implement any business or other logic, it simple needs to run on server with no UI.
+The AuthorsApplication class extends the [javax.ws.rs.core.Application](https://www.ibm.com/support/knowledgecenter/en/SSEQTP_9.0.0/com.ibm.websphere.base.doc/ae/twbs_jaxrs_configjaxrs11method.html) class to do this.
+With this extension **AuthorsApplication** provides the classes inside from the **com.ibm.authors** package during the runtime.
+With **@ApplicationPath** from Microprofile we define the base path of the application.

 ```java
 package com.ibm.authors;